tsung-wei-huang/DtCraft/README.md

 - **Performance**.
 DtCraft is designed completely from the ground up using advanced software techniques in order to deliver the best performance.

 - **Productivity**.
 DtCraft allows you to easily bring up a parallel and distributed workload in only a few lines of code.
-It takes only a few steps to set up a cluster and get things up and running.
+It takes only a few steps to set up a cluster to get things up and running.

 ## Learn More about DtCraft
 Please visit the official <a href="http://dtcraft.web.engr.illinois.edu/">website</a> to learn more about DtCraft.